Visual Arts

 • Students are mentored through professional practices such as artist resumes, artist websites, and writing about their work.

-• Students have the opportunity to receive credit hours at four South Carolina Colleges
+• Students have the opportunity to receive credit hours at four South Carolina Colleges.

 • FAC students consistently exhibit work in regional and national art exhibitions and receive scholarships from some of the top art colleges.